 Domestic laws in this area are also complex and developing rapidly.
 Many state legislatures have adopted legislation that regulates how businesses operate online, including measures relating to privacy, data security and data breaches.
 Laws in all 50 states require businesses to provide notice to customers whose personally identifiable information has been disclosed as a result of a data breach.
 The laws are not consistent, and compliance in the event of a widespread data breach is costly.
 States are also constantly amending existing laws, requiring attention to frequently changing regulatory requirements.
 Further, California recently enacted the California Consumer Privacy Act, or the CCPA, which became effective on January 1, 2020.
-The CCPA gives California residents expanded rights to access and delete their personal information, opt out of certain personal information sing and receive detailed information about how their personal information.
+The CCPA gives California residents expanded rights to access and delete their personal information sharing, and receive detailed information about how their personal information is used.
 The CCPA provides for civil penalties for violations, as well as a private right of action for data breaches that is expected to increase data breach litigation.
 The CCPA may increase our compliance costs and potential liability.
 Some observers have noted that the CCPA could mark the beginning of a trend toward more stringent privacy legislation in the United States, which could increase our potential liability and adversely affect our business.

 Because the interpretation and application of many privacy and data protection laws along with contractually imposed industry standards are uncertain, it is possible that these laws may be interpreted and applied in a manner that is inconsistent with our existing data management practices or the features of our products and product capabilities.
 If so, in addition to the possibility of fines, lawsuits, regulatory investigations, imprisonment of company officials and public censure, other claims and penalties, significant costs for remediation and damage to our reputation, we could be required to fundamentally change our business activities and practices or modify our products and product capabilities, any of which could have an adverse effect on our business.
-Any inability to adequately address privacy and security concerns, even if unfounded, or comply with applicable privacy and data security laws, regulations and policies, could result in additional cost and liability to us, damage our reputation, inhibit sales and adversely affect our business.
-Furthermore, the costs of compliance with, and other burdens imposed by, the laws, regulations and policies that are applicable to the businesses of our valid, may inhibit market adoption of our products, particularly in certain industries and foreign countries.
-If we are not able to adjust to changing laws, regulations and standards related to the internet, our business may be harmed.
+Any inability to adequately address privacy and security concerns, even if unfounded, or comply with applicable privacy and data security laws, regulations, and policies, could result in additional cost and liability to us, damage our reputation, inhibit sales and adversely affect our business.
+Furthermore, the costs of compliance with, and other burdens imposed by, the laws, regulations and policies that are applicable to the businesses of our customers may limit the use and adoption of, and reduce the overall demand for, our products.
+Privacy and data security concerns, whether valid or not valid, may inhibit market adoption of our products, particularly in certain industries and foreign countries.
+If we are not able to adjust to changing laws, regulations, and standards related to the internet, our business may be harmed.